Pádraig Flynn: The Late Late Show controversy

 The show's presenter Gay Byrne then asked Flynn if he knew of Gilmartin.
 Flynn responded that he knew him well.
-Flynn seemed to be making an attack of Gilmartin's emotional stability, based on the effect of sickness of Gilmartin's wife.
+Flynn seemed to be making an attack of Gilmartin's emotional stability, stating that "He's not well", based on the effect of sickness of Gilmartin's wife.
 If it was to be interpreted as an attack of Gilmartin's credibility, then it backfired in a spectacular manner against Flynn.
 Also, unknown to Flynn, Gilmartin was watching The Late Late Show on Tara Television at his home in Luton.
 This hurt Gilmartin a great deal, while also bringing the illness of his wife into the picture as the real driving force behind Gilmartin's testimony against Flynn.
 Gilmartin responded by releasing details of meetings he held with Flynn to the McCracken Tribunal.

 The interview is widely described as the end of Flynn's political career.

 Retirement from politics

 Flynn's second term as European Commissioner ended early in September 1999, when the entire commission resigned due to allegations of malpractice by the European Parliament.
 He was not reappointed to the commission and retired from politics completely.
 He is a member of the Comite d'Honneur of the Institute of International and European Affairs.
 Flynn's daughter Beverley Flynn is a former Fianna Fáil TD for the Mayo constituency.
 She was readmitted to the party on 8 April 2008, having previously been expelled after failing in a libel action against RTÉ which claimed she was involved in selling bogus non-resident accounts to customers while she worked for National Irish Bank.

 He receives annual pension payments of €87,129 from his time as a TD and Minister, but this does not include payments for his time as a European Commissioner.